Over the last years, Google Data Studio has evolved from an appealing but clunky application to a tool that we recommend to any digital marketer.

 What is data blending?

-Data blending in Google Data Studio lets you create charts based on multiple data sources.
+Blending allows you to create charts based on multiple data sources.
 Separate data sources—not just those from the same application—can be combined as long as they’re comparable (i.e. share a “join key,” something discussed more below).

 Traditionally, if you wanted to create direct comparisons from different sources, you had to export data from each source and combine them in Excel.
 If you suddenly needed to study a longer timeframe, you had to download the data again and start over.